Amazon Fresh Funding Inspires Innovative Gardens

 Our Partnership with Amazon Fresh

 We're excited to announce that Amazon Fresh is continuing to support the Foundation’s Garden Grant Program for the second year in a row!
 This year, they’ve expanded their support to more zip codes, helping fund an additional 48 gardens at schools and giving more kids the opportunity to learn about where their food comes from through hands-on experiences.
-In addition to Amazon Fresh’s generous $171,000 grant, they are also donating 10¢ from every packaged produce item purchased from Amazon Grocery, Amazon Fresh, and 365 by Whole Foods Market brands, up to $40,000.
+In addition to Amazon Fresh’s generous $150,000 donation, they are also donating 10¢ from every packaged produce item purchased from Amazon Grocery, Amazon Fresh, and 365 by Whole Foods Market brands, up to $40,000, from 8/15/25 through 9/31/25 online and in-store.

-Check out the incredible ways that these Amazon Fresh funded schools are using their garden grants to better the lives of their students.
+Check out the incredible ways that these Amazon Fresh funded schools are using their garden grants to teach students how to grow produce.

 Meet Trailblazing Schools